summaryrefslogtreecommitdiff

 + select HAVE_DYNAMIC_FTRACE if !XIP_KERNEL && MMU && (CLANG_SUPPORTS_DYNAMIC_FTRACE || GCC_SUPPORTS_DYNAMIC_FTRACE)

-+ select HAVE_DYNAMIC_FTRACE_WITH_DIRECT_CALLS
++ select HAVE_DYNAMIC_FTRACE_WITH_DIRECT_CALLS if HAVE_DYNAMIC_FTRACE_WITH_CALL_OPS

-+ select HAVE_DYNAMIC_FTRACE_WITH_REGS if HAVE_DYNAMIC_FTRACE
++ select HAVE_DYNAMIC_FTRACE_WITH_ARGS if HAVE_DYNAMIC_FTRACE

 + select HAVE_FTRACE_MCOUNT_RECORD if !XIP_KERNEL

-+ select HAVE_FUNCTION_GRAPH_TRACER
++ select HAVE_FUNCTION_GRAPH_TRACER if HAVE_DYNAMIC_FTRACE_WITH_ARGS

-+ select HAVE_FUNCTION_GRAPH_RETVAL if HAVE_FUNCTION_GRAPH_TRACER
++ select HAVE_FUNCTION_GRAPH_FREGS

-+ select HAVE_FUNCTION_TRACER if !XIP_KERNEL && !PREEMPTION
++ select HAVE_FUNCTION_TRACER if !XIP_KERNEL

 + select HAVE_EBPF_JIT if MMU